 [Agency name], in partnership with [other cooperating state/local agencies], the National Association of State Boating Law Administrators (NASBLA), and the U.S. Coast Guard are joining together in an intensified effort to detect impaired boaters and enforce boating under the influence (BUI) laws in [state].

 Operation Dry Water is held annually around the Fourth of July and serves as a national weekend of focused BUI detection and enforcement.
-The campaign aims to reduce alcohol-and drug-related boating incidents while reinforcing a clear message: impaired operation will not be tolerate.
+The campaign aims to reduce alcohol-and drug-related boating incidents while reinforcing a clear message: impaired operation will not be tolerated.

-The 2026 Operation Dry Water weekend is taking place July 4 - 6.
+The 2026 Operation Dry Water weekend is taking place July 3 - 5.
 [Agency] officers will be conducting BUI [focused enforcement, saturation patrols, breathalyzer tests, checkpoints] on [ODW-designated waters] and educating the public on the dangers of impaired boating.